anoyetta/RINGS/README.md

 # RINGS
-Chat communication enhancer for FFXIV
+A chat communication enhancer for FFXIV